Caerwent Training Area: Royal Navy Propellant Factory, Caerwent

+The RNPF was designed by a team of staff drawn from both the RNCF and the Admiralty's consulting engineers, Freeman, Fox and Partners.
+Freeman, Fox and Partners had designed the Royal Naval Cordite Factory, Holton Heath, at the start of World War One.
+The overall design was based on a scheme of passive defence from air attack, by duplicating essential facilities.
+So, RNPF Caerwent was to have two cordite units each with their own coal-fired power station, for producing both steam, for heating, and electricity.
+Each cordite unit was designed to have a production capacity of 75 tons (76.2 tonnes) of cordite per week.
+The shared central facilities, serving both production units, included: search rooms, transit sheds, canteens, welfare facilities and administration buildings.

+Water supplies

-Like all explosive factories of this type, a capacious supply of water was required for use in the manufacturing processes.
-To manufacture 150 tons of cordite per week the factory would need 3 million imperial gallons (14,000 m³) of drinking quality water per day.
+Caerwent was chosen from one of at least four sites under consideration.
+It was the availability of a water supply from the Great Western Railway (GWR) that was one of the deciding factors.
+Like all explosive factories of this type, a capacious supply of drinking-quality water was required for use in the manufacturing processes.
+To manufacture 150 tons of cordite per week the two factory units would need a total of 3 million imperial gallons (14,000 m^{3}) of drinking quality water per day.

-In the latter part of the 19th century, the Great Western Railway (GWR) had undertaken the engineering feat of constructing the Severn Tunnel under the River Severn.
-One of the major difficulties encountered underground was the 'Great Spring', which necessitated the pumping of over 9 million gallons (41,000 m³) of water per day, at Sudbrook, from the western end of the tunnel, conveniently located only three miles (5 km) away from the proposed site at Caerwent.
-Even during the great drought of 1934 the lowest daily return was 9.1 million imperial gallons (41,000 m³).
-The GWR used about 1.5 million imperial gallons (6,800 m³) per day themselves, so there was always a guaranteed daily surplus of 7.5 million imperial gallons (34,000 m³).
+In the latter part of the 19th century, the GWR had undertaken the engineering feat of constructing the Severn Tunnel under the River Severn.
+One of the major difficulties encountered underground was the 'Great Spring', which necessitated the pumping of over 9 million gallons (41,000 m^{3}) of water per day, at Sudbrook, from the western end of the tunnel, conveniently located only three miles (5 km) away from the proposed site at Caerwent.
+Even during the great drought of 1934 the lowest daily return was 9.1 million imperial gallons (41,000 m^{3}).
+The GWR used about 1.5 million imperial gallons (6,800 m^{3}) per day themselves, so there was always a guaranteed daily surplus of 7.5 million imperial gallons (34,000 m^{3}).